 Cultural excursions on programs in European countries such as Italy, Spain, or England offer you the chance to bring your history textbooks to life.
 However, the large number of cultural hotspots – combined with the warm summer months – means that most summer study abroad students have to battle the summer tourists as well.

-As Europe is one of the top destinations for international students to study, choosing this as your summer location gives you the opportunity to forge lasting friendships abroad with people your own age.
+As Europe is one of the top destinations for international students to study (check out our comprehensive article on the best places to study abroad in Europe!), choosing this as your summer location gives you the opportunity to forge lasting friendships abroad with people your own age.